 While several large Platform as a Service (PaaS) vendors have attained relevant security accreditations, the fact that your application runs in these secure environments does not adequately cover the risk from data loss or compromise from your application.
 Most larger enterprise clients will want to verify that you taken significant and measurable steps to protect your business and your technology.
 To that end, SOC-2 and ISO certifications have become more of a minimum benchmark, but most F500 companies will also require cyber liability insurance.
 Cyber liability insurance is typically comprised of:

 Cyber Liability Insurance Explained

 There are some publicly available tools that do a great job highlighting the cyber risks facing enterprises today.
-Tugboat Logic does not endorse or take responsibility for these information sources: Chubb Cyber Index, Traveller’s Pressure Test , Symantec Cyber Report.
+Tugboat Logic does not endorse or take responsibility for these information sources: Chubb Cyber Index, Traveler’s Pressure Test and Symantec Cyber Report.